September 28, 2011 22:36 Filed in: Work

 Here is the interesting thing.
 When I was just doing it, I gained astounding numbers as far as readership and traffic.
 I had almost 100,000 monthly unique visitors coming to my site.
 I don't know where they came from, or how they found me, but they did.
 All the efforts I put into internet marketing didn't really change much.
 In fact, it only served to make working on my site a lot less fun and thus updates became fewer and far between and eventually stopped.

 The world of independent animation has changed.
-There are new avenues out there for all of us to get our shows done and in front of our audiences.
+There are new avenues out there for all of us to make our own anime movies or series and get them in front of our audiences.
 There is a lot to talk about now, so I will start talking right here.
 Join me.
 Leave a comment.
 Let's start a conversation.
 Where will we go from here?